Transient Ischaemic Attack (TIA)

 * Driving guidance can be found at https://www.gov.uk/guidance/assessing-fitness-to-drive-a-guide-for-medical-professionals

-* If your patient is very frail, difficult mobility/ transport logistics, acute treatment would either not be recommended or tolerated, would not be a surgical candidate or already on secondary prevention – please consider managing pragmatically in primary care.
+* If your patient is very frail, difficult mobility/ transport logistics, acute treatment would either not be recommended or tolerated, would not be a surgical candidate or already on secondary prevention for stroke – please consider managing pragmatically in primary care.

 * Some patients or relatives of those patients, who are lacking capacity, do not wish to endure the transport logistics to come to clinic when there is little to gain– please consider managing pragmatically in primary care.